subashini7/prasanna_web/content/about.md

 <img class="prasannaAbout" src="https://prashub.com/prasanna/images/DrPrasannaPavani.jpg" alt="Prasanna" width="270"/>
 </div>

-I'm thrilled when a new technology solves an old problem.
-If the problem is also big, it gets even more interesting for me.
-I've worked in teams tasked with building new products at Airbus, Dishcare, Osmo, Orbital, Exnodes, AV Costar, Ricoh, KLA, Omnivision & D. E. Shaw.
+I'm thrilled when I see a new technology solving an old problem.
+If the problem is also big, I couldn't be more excited.
+I've worked in teams tasked with building products at Airbus, Dishcare, Osmo, Orbital, Exnodes, AV Costar, Ricoh, KLA, Omnivision & D. E. Shaw.

 I was a Postdoc at Caltech & earned a PhD from the University of Colorado Boulder and a BE from GCT Coimbatore.
 I then studied Business at Stanford University & was an editor of Optica before serving as a panel member of the U.S. National Science Foundation.